vinta/awesome-python/README.md

 ## Data Presentation

-*Libaries for presenting and sharing your analytics resutls
+*Libaries for presenting and sharing your analytics resutls.*

 * [Datapane](https://datapane.com/) - A collection of APIs to turn scripts and notebooks into interactive reports.